List of compression Member Posts-part 2.

 16-A solved problem 5-10 for local buckling.

-This is the 16th post of the compression Member Posts-part 2 which includes a new example 5-10 from the unified design of steel structures by Louis F. Geshwendener.
+This is the 7th post of the Compression Member Posts-part 2, which includes a new example 5-10 from the unified design of steel structures by Louis F. Geshwendener.

 In solved problem 5-10.
-It is required to determine the available strength of a compression member with a slender web, the section is W16x26 as a column with lcy =5.0 ft.
+It is required to determine the available strength of a slender-web compression member, with a section W16x26, acting as a column, with lcy = 5.0 ft.

 Solved problem 5.10

-This is the link to post 16: A solved problem 5-10 for local buckling.
+This link to post 16: A solved problem 5-10 for local buckling.
+Two more posts have been added.

 17-Alignment chart part 2.

-This is the 17th post of the compression Member Posts-part 2 which includes the alignment chart, with conditions, of anti-symmetrical curvature for the unbraced frame.
+This is the 10th post in the Compression Member Posts-part 2 series, which includes the alignment chart and conditions for anti-symmetrical curvature of the unbraced frame.

 The second part f the Alignment chart.

-The Nomograph was based on the double curvature assumptions. we have a bending moment at one end, but at the other end, there is another moment, equal in magnitude, that will cause anti-symmetrical curvature.
+The Nomograph was based on the assumption of double curvature.
+We have a bending moment at one end, but at the other end, there is another moment, equal in magnitude, that will cause anti-symmetrical curvature.

-This is the link to post 17: Alignment chart part 2. of the post.
+This is the link to post 17: Alignment chart, part 2.

 18-A Review of portal frames.

-This is the 18th post of the compression Member Posts-part 2 which includes How to make a structural analysis, and we give an example, as we have a frame that has two hinged supports and is acted upon by a force at the left side.
+This is the 11th post of the Compression Member Posts-part 2, which includes how to make a structural analysis.
+We give an example: a frame with two hinged supports is subjected to a force on the left side.

-The frame can be analyzed by dividing the frame into two parts, the first part has antisymmetrical loading and the second part has a symmetrical loading, and due to that loading the elastic curvature.
+The frame can be analyzed by dividing it into two parts: the first has antisymmetric loading, and the second has symmetric loading.
+Due to that loading, the elastic curvature.

-This is the link to post 18: the A Review of portal frames. of the post.
+This is the link to post 18: Review of Portal Frames.

-This is the 19th post of the compression Member Posts-part 2 which includes discussing adjustments to be made for the G equation as the end condition for the girder does not match the requirement.
+This is the 13th post in the Compression Member Posts-part 2 series, which discusses adjustments to the G equation because the end condition for the girder does not meet the requirement.

 Alignment chart modifications for the unbraced frame.

-This is the link to post 19: Modification to alignment chart unbraced frame.
+This is the link to post 19: Modification to the alignment chart for the unbraced frame.

 20-Solved problem 4-16 for k factor.

-This is the 20th post of the compression Member Posts-part 2 which includes Our example is 4-16, from Prof. Alan Williams’s book, structural engineering reference manual.
-Given a sway frame, it means Unbraced frame, Unstiffened frame, sway frame shown consists of members with identical I/L values.
+This is the 14th post of the Compression Member Posts, Part 2, which includes our example, 4-16, from Prof. Alan Williams’s book, Structural Engineering Reference Manual.
+A sway frame is an Unbraced or Unstiffened frame.
+The sway frame shown consists of members with identical I/L values.

 Solved problem 4.16 for estimating the effective length factors for columns of a frame